ta946/SublimeREPL-ssh/doc/index.rst

 Keyboard shortcuts
 ------------------

-The default shortcuts shipped with SublimeREPL are listed below.
+The default shortcuts shipped with SublimeREPL-ssh are listed below.
 If you are accustomed to another REPL keymap, or if you intend to work in REPL a lot (lispers pay attention!) you may want to rebind the keys more to your liking.